27.1: Regulation of Gene Expression in Bacteria

 Figure \(\PageIndex{17}\) shows interactive iCn3D models of a series of bacterial riboswitches.
 They are described in the legend below.

-B: The M-box in mycobacterial genes regulating Mg2+ transport binds divalent cation.
+B: The M-box in mycobacterial genes regulating Mg2+ transport binds divalent cations.
 They are transcribed under low Mg2+ concentrations.
-Salt bridges (ion-ion interactions) are shown in cyan and pi-cation interactions in red dotted lines
+Salt bridges (ion-ion interactions) are shown in cyan, and pi-cation interactions in red dotted lines

 D. This ribozyme is in the 5′ untranslated region of glucosamine-6-phosphate synthase mRNA.
 The protein enzyme, 2.
 This protein enzyme catalyzes the conversion of fructose 6-phosphate and glutamine to glucosamine 6-phosphate (GlcN6P) and glutamate.
 The glmS ribozyme in the 5'-untranslated region cleaves itself on binding GlcN6P.
 This self-cleavage is inhibited by glucose 6-phosphate (Glc6P).
-Hence high levels of the gene product for the synthase lead to cleavage of its own mRNA.
-The glmS ribozyme RNA is shown in gray and its substrate RNA in cyan.
+Hence, high levels of the synthase gene product lead to cleavage of its own mRNA.
+The glmS ribozyme RNA is shown in gray, and its substrate RNA is shown in cyan.

 References